 The Benefits of Consecration, and Why You Should Do It This Year

-If you haven’t started the annual West Angeles January Consecration, it’s not too late.
-But if you believe that fasting and consecration is not for you, or that you can’t get through the month without your favorite foods, then we’re here to help.
+Are you weary from the stresses of 2020?
+Ready to start afresh in 2021 ?
+Then please join us for the annual West Angeles January Consecration.
+If you are new to fasting and you believe that fasting and consecration is not for you, then we’re here to help.
 Read our post below to find out more about the benefits and importance of fasting.

 We may know fasting as one of the latest diet trends to sweep the nation.
 But for millions of Christians throughout the world, fasting is not a fad, but a lifestyle; it’s how we worship.
 Many begin the New Year with a period of extended prayer and fasting, also known as consecration.
 We do so to bring ourselves closer to God; to cleanse our bodies, to develop discipline, and to prepare ourselves for use for God’s purpose.

 Consecration requires us to limit not only certain foods and beverages, but also practices and habits.
 It can reduce inflammation and other harmful conditions in our bodies and minds, and help to lead us to the physical conditions God wanted for us when He created Adam and Eve (Genesis 1:29).
 The practice of consecration helps us to manifest the fruit of the Spirit (Galatians 5:22-24), and it develops within us optimum spiritual, mental, and physical functionality (Daniel 1:18-20).

 Do you have a tough time starting a fast, or maintaining the eating principles required?
 Do you want to fast, but you don’t know where to start?
 If so, then know that you’re not alone.